-The NYC Indie Theatre Film Festival presents work from New York City independent theatre artists defying labels and branching out into film, TV, and digital media.
+The NYC Indie Theatre Film Festival presents work from independent theatre artists defying labels and branching out into film, TV, and digital media.
 Each year we screen more than 35 works, ranging from narrative, documentary, shorts, features, dance, experimental, webisodes, and everything in-between.

-The NYCITFF is produced by New Ohio Theatre, located on Christopher Street, in Manhattan's West Village.
+The NYCITFF is produced by New Ohio Theatre, the award-winning theatre located on Christopher Street, in Manhattan's West Village.
 For more info about us, visit newohiotheatre.org